Accessibility and Inclusion

 Youth and Teen Programs and Outreach

 The B.L.O.C.K.
 Youth and Teen Center provides FREE outreach programming for those demonstrating need.
-Visit the Outreach tab on the B.L.O.C.K homepage for more information.
+Visit the Outreach tab on the B.L.O.C.K webpage for more information.

 Services at the B.L.O.C.K. assists youth between the ages of 11-17 some of which include: Tutoring, After School Programming, Leadership Development and Transportation.